Fort Shannon

 The Indian Removal Act provoked many Seminole Indians and their allies to revolt against being forcibly relocated from their lands and homes in the Florida Territory to Indian Territory west of the Mississippi River.
-After the Dade Massacre on December 28, 1835, the Second Seminole War was escalated with armed skirmishes and guerilla warfare.
+After the Dade Massacre on 28 December 1835, the Second Seminole War was escalated with armed skirmishes and guerilla warfare.
 Early in the Second Seminole War, the strategically located town of Palatka, Florida Territory was attacked and burned by a group of Seminole Indians and their allies.
 Most surviving white settlers and black slaves fled to St. Augustine for safety, and the area was mostly abandoned except for free roaming groups of Seminole Indians and their allies.
 Realizing the importance of a militarily protected and efficient supply line along the St. Johns River General Walker Keith Armistead ordered the main depot moved from Garey's Ferry on Black Creek to Palatka where the U.S. Army built Fort Shannon.

-Brief History
+History

 Fort Shannon was established in May 1838 under the command of General William J. Worth.
 General Worth remained in command of Fort Shannon until 1842 when he was promoted and assumed command of all the armies of Florida.
 This fortification was part of a network of forts that protected the strategically important transportation routes along the St. Johns River.
 Fort Shannon grew in size to include eight blockhouses, a hospital, several large wood-framed buildings, officer's barracks and a stables large enough to accommodate 400 horses.

-General Walker Keith Armistead divided his command into 3 districts: the St. Johns – headquartered at Fort Shannon in Palatka; the Atlantic – headquartered at Fort Marion in St. Augustine; and the Oklawaha – headquartered at Fort King.
+General Walker Keith Armistead divided his command into three districts: the St. Johns – headquartered at Fort Shannon in Palatka; the Atlantic – headquartered at Fort Marion in St. Augustine; and the Oklawaha – headquartered at Fort King.

 Fort Shannon remained an important supply depot and headquarters where large numbers of troops could be housed, trained and deployed during the Second Seminole War.
-It was abandoned by the U.S. Army on August 24, 1843, after the Second Seminole War was over.
+It was abandoned by the U.S. Army on 24 August 1843, after the Second Seminole War was over.

 Fort Shannon was briefly utilized during the American Civil War by Union troops as they occupied Palatka and patrolled the St. Johns River with gunboats.
 The building materials of Fort Shannon were pilferaged and eroded away in the 1880s, except for its Officer's Quarters building.

 Pictures of the only building left from Fort Shannon can be found below.